appium/appium/packages/appium/docs/en/quickstart/test-dotnet.md

 ---

 The [Appium dotnet Client](https://github.com/appium/dotnet-client/) is an official Appium client in C#.
 This driver is an extension of the Selenium C# client.
 It has all the functionalities of the regular driver, but add Appium-specific methods on top of this.
-The driver is available on the (public NuGet Gallery as Appium.WebDriver)[https://www.nuget.org/packages/Appium.WebDriver/5.0.0-rc.1].
+The driver is available on the public NuGet Gallery as [Appium.WebDriver](https://www.nuget.org/packages/Appium.WebDriver/).

 Now, we get inside the directory and create a new [NUnit](https://nunit.org/) project.
 We will also add the references to the Appium.Net driver, and other dependencies.